JacobLoewen/JacobLoewen/README.md

 ## About Me 💭

-- I'm a Computer Science student in my Third Year.
+- I've graduated with a Bachelor of Science in Computing Science (Data Science Stream) alone with a Mathematics Minor.
 My passion lies in creation and automation.

 - I love working on projects, learning new technologies, and problem-solving.